escowho/qpack/README.md

         janitor::tabyl object that shows counts, row percents, column percents, and total percents.
 Also uses quasiquotation from rlang so that variables need not be quoted.

+-   describe

+    -   Provides descriptive statistics for a dataframe, similar to Python’s Describe
+    -   Provides descriptive statistics for a dataframe, similar to Python’s Describe.
+Returns the variable name, mean, standard deviation, number of valid responses, number of missing responses, minimum value, 10%, 25%, median, 75%, 90%, and maximum value quartiles.
+Currently limited to numeric data only;
+        will exclude any non-numeric data from output and listed as NA in output.

 -   freq